Borsdata-Sweden/API-Google-Sheets-Add-On/README.md

 ## Stockprice data
 All stockprice data is EndDay.
-We do not offer intraday data in API or Excel Plugin.
+We do not offer intraday data in API or Google Sheets Addon.

 ## Info about Report data
 https://github.com/Borsdata-Sweden/API/wiki/Reports